wp-plugins/rss-import/readme.txt

 1. `display` - The number of items to display.
 Default is `5`.
 1. `feedurl` - The feed address.
 Default is `http://bueltge.de/feed/`.
 1. `before_desc` - The HTML or string to insert before the description.
 Default is `empty`.
+You can use some variables which will be replaced, see below.
 1. `displaydescriptions` - (bool) When set to true, the description for each entry will be displayed.
 Default is `false`.
 1. `after_desc` - The HTML or string to insert after the description.
 Default is `empty`.
-You can use the following variables which will be replaced: `%title%` for the title of the entry and `%href%` for the entry's URL.
+You can use some variables which will be replaced, see below.
 1. `html` - (bool) When set to true, the description can include HTML tags.
 Default is `false`.
 1. `truncatedescchar` - The maximum number of characters allowed in descriptions.
 If the description is longer than this length, it will be truncated to the given length.
 Default is `200`, set the value to empty quotes `''` to never truncate descriptions.
 1. `truncatedescstring` - The HTML or string to insert at the end of a description after it has been truncated.
 Default is ` ... `